 The C-130E was introduced in 1961.
-The Emodel featured a number of structural improvements which upped the maximum payload to 45,000 lbs, but the major external difference was the addition of a pylon tank under each wing between the engines.
+The E model featured a number of structural improvements which upped the maximum payload to 45.000 lbs, but the major external difference was the addition of a pylon tank under each wing between the engines.
 Together, these tanks could add over 18,000 pounds of fuel to the total capacity of the aircraft.
-The gross weight also increased, of course, to 155,000 pounds (70,307 kg).
+The gross weight also increased, to 155.000 pounds (70,308 kg).

-In 1965, the Hercules airplane made its debut in the world of commercial air service with the L-100, a design essentially derived from the C-130E.
-All subsequent L-100s have also shared most of their basic structural features with concurrent military models, but they arc specifically outfitted for commercial use.
+In 1965. the Hercules airplane made its debut in the world of commercial air service with the L-100, a design essentially derived from the C-13OE.
+All subsequent L-100s have also shared most of their'basic structural features with concurrent military models, but they are specifically outfitted for commercial use.

-The special requirements of commercial operators led, in fact, to the development of an important new branch of the Hercules family tree, the "stretched" models.
-The first stretched Hercules rolled out in 1968.
+The special requirements of commercial operators led. in fact, to the development of an important new branch of the Hercules family tree, the "stretched" models.
+The first stretched Hercules rolled out in 196X.
 It was designated as the L-100-20, and its cargo compartment is 100 inches (2.54 m) longer than that of the baseline L-100.
-The L- 100-20s were also the first aircraft of the L-1 00 series to be equipped with the Allison 501-D22A engine, a commercial version of the T56-A-15 turboprop.
+The L-100-20s were also the first aircraft of the L-100 series to be equipped with the Allison 501-D22A engine, a commercial version of the T56-A-15 turboprop.

 An even longer stretched model was added to the line in 1970, the L-100-30.
-This Hercules airfreighter has a cargo compartment that is 80 inches (2.0 m) longer than that of the L- 100-20s.

-1965 was also the year that the first C-130H appeared.
+This Hercules airfreighter has a cargo compartment that is 80 inches (2.0 m) longer than that of the L-100-20s.
+The advantages demonstrated by the capacious L-100-30 "Super Hercules" led to the development of a military version of the same airplane, the C-130H-30.
+The first new production model of this aircraft was delivered in 1983.

+The first standard-size C-130H appeared in 1965.
 The H model was fitted with a more powerful engine, the Allison T56-A-15, which develops up to 4910 eshp.
 The new engines increased the capability of the Hercules by improving hot-day and high-altitude performance; they also provide better specific fuel consumption.

-The Advanced C-130H, which is being featured in this special issue, was introduced in 1977.
-In addition to the improved engines of the earlier H models, the Advanced C-130H is equipped with a modern auxiliary power unit (APU) to replace the GTC, and a redesigned air-conditioning system.
+The advanced C-130H. which is featured in this issue. was introduced in 1974.
+In addition to the improved engines of the earlier H models, the advanced C-13OH is equipped with a modern auxiliary power unit (APU) to replace the GTC. and a redesigned air-conditioning system.

 Now it is time to move from the general to the specific.
 In the following pages you will find more complete information about our most modern Hercules airplanes.
-We will discuss their dimensions, capacities, and the features of many of their systems (avionics has been largely omitted since much of this equipment is custom-installed in response to user requirements).
-We hope that the articles, charts, tables. and pictures will be truly helpful, and serve as a useful guide to today's updated, efficient, and dependable Hercules airliftcrs.
+We will discuss their dimensions. capacities, and the features of many of their systems, with the exception of avionics. since much of this equipment is custom-installed in response to user requirements.
+We hope that the articles. charts, tables, and pictures will be truly helpful, and serve as a useful guide to today's updated. efficient, and dependable Hercules airlifters.